 Surprisingly, the line runs fast, too fast for me.
 I’m afraid that the book-signing it’s more like an assembly line where there’s not even time to look at each other’s faces.
 I know myself, I’ve come this far, on a Sunday morning, I want to meet her, as well as I want her to see my face!

-It’s my turn, I kindly ask a girl from the staff of Palazzo Strozzi if she can take a picture of me while enjoying this long-awaited moment in person and not through the screen of a smartphone.
+It’s my turn.
+I kindly ask a girl from the Palazzo Strozzi staff if she can take a picture of me while enjoying this long-awaited moment in person and not through the screen of a smartphone.

 – I know you don’t recognise me, but we met a long time ago.